Leica M9 vs Sony A7R II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M9 and Sony Alpha A7R II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the M9 does not offer wifi capability.
+In contrast, the M9 does not provide wifi capability.